-Founded in 1984, Trutech Wildlife Service & Critter Control Operations specialize in nuisance wildlife management services for residential and commercial properties, providing leading wildlife, animal and integrated pest control services across the nation.
-We work with wildlife and people alike and have amazing careers to offer in a recession resistant business.
+Critter Control Operations specializes in wildlife management services for residential and commercial properties, providing leading nuisance wildlife, animal and integrated pest management services across the nation since 1984.
+We work with wildlife and people alike to solve animal related issues in humane and environmentally conscious ways.

 Why choose us?

 As the industry leader, we value people, progress and professionalism.
 As a subsidiary of Rollins, Inc., (NYSE: ROL), we are financially stable and exhibiting continued growth.
 We are proud to announce Rollins, Inc., has been named a Top Workplace by the Atlanta Journal-Constitution.

 Equal Opportunity Employer/Protected Veterans/Individuals with Disabilities